 Lindsay Cameron Wilson is a podcaster, writer, photographer and recipe developer.
 Her work revolves around food- as an ingredient, a theme, a metaphor and a portal into story.
 Together with Village Sound Studios Lindsay hosts The Food Podcast, a show where conversation, story, music and sound are used to explore people and their food stories.

 Lindsay’s past work includes co-authoring a series of best-selling cookbooks, hosting a cooking show, freelance writing and food styling.
 She lives in Halifax with her husband and three boys.

 Tickets and Passes

 Prices are before taxes and fees.

-OPENING PARTYFriday, May 3
+OPENING PARTYFriday, March 6

 - Join other podcasters and industry professionals for a night of networking.
 Brave our panel of experts to pitch your podcast and win a prize!

 - Join hosts Sarah and Lindsay as they chat about all things pleasure, sensuality, and motherhood.
 Seating is not assigned and is based on first come, first served when you arrive at the venue.

 - In this hands-on session, you’ll get one-on-one attention from industry professionals and learn everything about at-home podcast production.